Most product descriptions are terrible.

 1. Focus on your ideal buyer

+Understanding how to write product descriptions requires putting yourself in the shoes of your audience.
 When you write a product description with a huge crowd of buyers in mind, your descriptions become wishy-washy and you end up addressing no one at all.

 The best product descriptions address your target audience directly and personally.
 You ask and answer questions as if you’re having a conversation with them.
 You choose the words your ideal buyer uses.
-You use the word you.
+You use the word “you.”

-Consider how you would speak to your ideal buyer if you were selling your product in store, face-to-face.
+Consider how you would speak to your ideal buyer if you were selling your product in-store, face to face.
 Now try and incorporate that language into your ecommerce site so you can have a similar conversation online that resonates more deeply.

 2. Entice with benefits

 When we sell our own products, we get excited about individual product features and specifications.
 We live and breathe our company, our website, and our products.

 The problem is our potential buyers are not as interested in mundane features and specs.
 They want to know what’s in it for them—how it will address their biggest pain points.
 Successfully executing how to write a product description requires you to highlight those benefits of each feature and overcome cognitive bias.